biblibre/omeka-s-module-Export/README.md

 Export files in CSV/JSON include resource metadata and a link to associated media.
 TXT and BibTex only include metadata.

-This module has not been tested with very large item sets.
-Consider breaking very large item sets in to smaller item sets for exporting.

 Installation
 ------------